nicolasduminil/payara-hackathon/README.md

 A certain impact is expected from a Jakarta EE application based on a full micro-services architecture.
 Instead of being a monolith, like most of the classical Jakarta EE architectures are, the presented application is articulated around three micro-services, each one deployed on a separate node in a cluster.

+The way that the integartion tests are conducted here is expected to have some impact as well.
+I'm using `testcontainers` instead of Arquillian, and this allow me to fully rely on the flexibility given by the Docker images/containers.
+But even more impactfull is the way that the integration tests are executed outside the container, in a Java SE environment.
+Using Weld-SE, the CDI implementation for Java SE, I can perform complex integration tests, using CDI to inject instances and trigger evennts, without the need of running containers with Arquillian or `testcontainers`.

 ### Use of Jakarta EE and Microprofile
 The application uses all the Eclipse Microprofile features, from Configuration to RESTfull Client,